chitrakrishnan/Membership-maintenance-with-secure-coding/README.md

-# Membership-maintenance-with-secure-coding\n
+# Membership-maintenance-with-secure-coding
 Module 3 / Activity - List
 Step 1: Setup new database

 New database named service_members created to identify a service member and the member’s posting.
 Create new database service_members using “setupdatabase.php”
 Verify from phpMyAdmin console if the database got created successfully.